The best Halloween movies to stream on Netflix, Hulu, Amazon and more

 Halloween movies are a thrilling watch year-round, but there's no better time to enjoy them than when chillier temperatures settle in.
-Especially this year, with the COVID-19 pandemic changing the way we partake in classic Halloween activities like trick-or-treating, you might need something to redirect you to fictional places where all the horrifying stuff isn't actually real.
-(We all cope in different ways, right?)
+Especially this year, with the COVID-19 pandemic changing the way we partake in classic Halloween activities like trick-or-treating, you might need something to transport you to fictional places where the horrifying stuff isn't actually real.
+(We all cope differently, right?)

 Here are our top picks for the scariest, creepiest and sometimes silliest films to stream or watch on demand on platforms including Hulu, Netflix, Disney Plus, Amazon Prime Video, Peacock, HBO Max and others.
 We've noted which of these films require higher-tier streaming subscriptions like Hulu Plus Live TV, or a Showtime or Cinemax add-on.